IanKWatts/docs/maintain_an_app-reliability.md

 * For extra protection, copy your DB backups to an S3 bucket.

 **Images**

 Do your applications pull images directly from Docker Hub, ghcr.io, or another off-cluster source?
 Can you be sure that the same version of the image will be available as long as you need it?
 Sometimes older images are removed from container repositories, perhaps because they are no longer supported or due to security vulnerabilities.
 To be sure that your images will be always available, and to protect against possible network issues preventing their retrieval, store your images in Artifactory.
 See the Images section of this document for more information.

 ## Periodic HA Testing<a name="ha-testing"></a>
-After configuring HPAs and PDBs for your applications, test them periodically to make sure that they work the way you expect and that your application remains available.
-If you're testing in your Test or Dev environment, make sure they're configured the same as Prod so that you can test that same Prod configuration.
+After configuring HPAs and PDBs for your applications, test them periodically to make sure that they work the way that you expect and that your application remains available.
+If you're testing in your Test or Dev environment, make sure they're configured the same as Prod so that you can test your Prod configuration.
 * Delete a pod in a Deployment or StatefulSet
 * In a DB replica set, delete a secondary member
 * Delete the primary member of a DB replica set
-Does the application or DB remain available?
+    * Does the application or DB remain available?
 * Test your PDB by trying to delete more pods than allowed.
 Does it work as expected?

 **Load testing**

-If you need to run a load test against your application, first check with the Platform Services to ensure that the timing and scope of the test will not impact other users of the platform.
+If you need to run a load test against your application, first check with the Platform Services team to ensure that the timing and scope of the test will not impact other users of the platform.

 ## CI/CD Pipeline<a name="cicd-pipeline"></a>
-Users of the platform have CI/CD pipelines using [Tekton](https://docs.developer.gov.bc.ca/deploy-an-application/#continuous-deployment-and-maintenance) (OpenShift Pipelines), GitHub Actions, and [ArgoCD](https://github.com/BCDevOps/openshift-wiki/tree/master/docs/ArgoCD).
+Users of the platform have CI/CD pipelines using [Tekton](https://docs.developer.gov.bc.ca/deploy-an-application/#continuous-deployment-and-maintenance) (OpenShift Pipelines), [GitHub Actions](https://docs.github.com/en/actions), and [ArgoCD](https://github.com/BCDevOps/openshift-wiki/tree/master/docs/ArgoCD).

 Review your pipelines from time to time.
 * Are there any resources that were manually created that should be added to your pipeline?